jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 too ridiculous and involved completely unrelated objects, then good luck.
 You're screwed.

-**What immediately pops into your head?** When you say the word or fact to yourself, what is the first thing that comes to mind?
+**What immediately pops into your head?** When you repeat the word or fact to yourself, what is the first thing that comes to mind?
 Run with that natural association.
-When it works, it works 100% of the time.

 {% comment %}
 penicillin = pencil